AppFair/appfair.github.io/index.md

 The commercial App Store vendor does not require access to the source code of the app creator, and so trust is maintained through a contractual agreement between the two parties that compels a dependent economic relationship and legal consequence to the app creator for any demonstration of bad behavior (such as malware, virus transmission, spyware, information exfilitration, illicit tracking, etc.).

 Such remediation is often effective but can be unevenly applied due to subjective factors and priorities on the part of the App Store vendor.
 The result is that many applications advertised and promoted in the centralized App Stores are untrustworthy or outright malicious.
-In addition, the App Store vendor may enact policies that are hostile to both the end-user as well as the app creator, such as advertising, tracking, and the imposition of economic rents or “taxes” on all commerce that flows through their domains.
+In addition, the App Store vendor may enact policies that are hostile to both the end-user as well as the app creator, such as advertising, tracking, and the imposition of economic rents or “taxes” on all commerce that flows through their domain.

 ### The Federated App Index Repository (FAIR) Model